-You may have only been trading for a year or the majority of company profits are retained in the business.
-Lenders may only consider mortgages for directors who have been trading for three years whereas some lenders won’t consider retained profits in a business at all.
+You may have only been trading for a year or have profits retained in the business.
+Some lenders only consider mortgages for directors who have been trading for three years.
+In contrast, some lenders won’t consider retained profits at all.

 Less than 1 year